-2015 2016 2017 2018 2019 2020 Source / further information Statistics on number of third-country nationals in de tention per cate gory 1 1 Total number of third-country nationals in detention Number of applicants for international protection in ordinary procedures in detention (including Dublin) 0 0 0 0 0 0 Number of persons detained to prevent illegal entry at borders (at BCPs) 5.587 6.712 7.074 7.672 8.651 3.190 National Police Number of person detained during return procedures (including pre-removal) 6.930 7.597 8.237 7.855 6.473 2.224 National Police Number of vulnerable persons part of the aforementioned categories of third-country nationals - Please, where possible, disaggregate by type of vulnerable persons (for example, minors, persons with special needs, etc.) Vulnerable persons specified - minors Vulnerable persons specified - unaccompanied minors Number of other third-country nationals placed in immigration detention Statistics on number of third-country nationals provi ded alte rnative s to det ention 1 Total number of third-country nationals in alternatives to detention Number of applicants for international protection in ordinary procedures in Alternatives to detention (including Dublin) Number of persons given alternatives to detention to prevent illegal entry at borders Number of person in alternatives to detention during return procedures (including pre-removal) Number of vulnerable persons part of the aforementioned categories of third-country nationals - Please, where possible, disaggregate by type of vulnerable persons (for example, minors, persons with special needs, etc.)
+2015 2016 2017 2018 2019 2020 Source / further information Statistics on number of third-country nationals in detention per category Total number of third-country nationals in detention 2338 1482 284 1303 1423 2266 MOI statistics Number of applicants for international protection in ordinary procedures in detention (including Dublin) 16 76 48 126 23 216 MOI statistics Number of persons detained to prevent illegal entry at borders N/A N/A N/A N/A N/A N/A Number of person detained during return procedures (including pre-removal) 2322 1406 236 1177 1400 205 MOI statistics Number of vulnerable persons part of the aforementioned categories of third-country nationals - Please, where possible, disaggregate by type of vulnerable persons (for example, minors, persons with special needs, etc.) Vulnerable persons specified - minors 33 154 17 63 31 82 MOI statistics Vulnerable persons specified - unaccompanied minors 66 135 46 245 287 304 MOI statistics Number of other third-country nationals placed in immigration detention N/A N/A N/A N/A N/A N/A All categories of third-country nationals in detention are included above.
+Statistics on number of third-country nationals provided alternatives to detention Total number of third-country nationals in alternatives to detention 3 202 5 2 3 4 MOI statistics